linode/docs/docs/guides/development/awk/differences-between-grep-sed-awk/index.md

 This searches all the "dogs" files for "cats", giving you a list of files that contain both.

-## Sed
+## sed

-Sed is short for Stream Editor and has much of the same functionality as grep, but is much more flexible in how it can select lines of input.
+sed is short for Stream Editor and has much of the same functionality as grep, but is much more flexible in how it can select lines of input.
 It lets you modify the data it finds.

 It opens a file, reads it line by line, and acts on each line according to its instructions.
 Sed’s syntax can seem cryptic, but it's logical and well-defined.
 Once you're used to it you'll be able to save yourself hours of time.

-### Sed Search and Replace
+### sed Search and Replace

 The most common use of sed is a search and replace operation for strings or patterns throughout a file.
 For instance, to replace every instance of "Copyright 2020" in one of your HTML files to "Copyright 2021", you  use: